onc-healthit/site-content/CCDAValidatorReleaseNotes.md

 # C-CDA R2.1/R1.1/MU2 Release Notes:

+The **SITE C-CDA R2.1 Validator Release for February 26th 2018**, based on the [20180222 MDHT Release](https://github.com/mdht/mdht-models/releases/tag/v3.0.3.20180222_Consol2), contains the following fixes:

+*   Other fixes and updates:
+    *   Align MedicationSection/code rules with R1.1 C-CDATemplateLibrary

+**Known Issues in the release that impact users:**
+*   None

+***

+# Prior Releases:

+# C-CDA R2.1/R1.1/MU2 Release Notes:

 The **SITE C-CDA R2.1 Validator Release for September 25th 2017**, based on the [September 20th 2017 MDHT Release](https://github.com/mdht/mdht-models/releases/tag/v3.0.2.20170920_Consol2), contains the following fixes:

 *   The following defects identified in Google Groups for the TTT or ETT were corrected: